jsuereth/jsuereth.github.com/memes.md

 # A Collection of Scala Memes #

-The one that caputred our hearts...
+The one that captured our hearts...

 ![implicit cat](/resources/memes/implicit-cat.png)